Assyro AI

 • Superseded training materials should be clearly marked but accessible

-• Training metrics should be current (within last 30 days)
+• Training metrics should be current enough to support inspection discussion and management review

 Organizations with mature GMP training programs share common characteristics: